vrunda18/Ecommerce/README.md

-# Ecommerce
+# E-commerce(Electronics Commerce)
-A collection of sql files
+E-commerce is the buying and selling of goods and services